 Important concepts and key areas of knowledge and understanding are taught mainly via lectures and fieldwork.
 However, seminar-style sessions, discussions and workshops are an important component of teaching and are used to provide opportunities for the development of critical thinking.
 Independent study comprises a major proportion of the learning.
 Some modules include small group or individual tutorials, allowing more in-depth discussion of issues.

 The MSc Ecology and Environmental Management is fully informed by the research interests and professional experience of the tutor team.
 This expertise covers a broad spectrum of environmental management applications.
-Staff research expertise on this course is particularly strong in nature conservation (including geoconservation), ecology, GIS and coastal dune management.
+Staff research expertise on this course is particularly strong in nature conservation, ecology, GIS and coastal dune management.

-In addition, several members of the teaching staff have professional expertise in environmental management and consultancy, and are active in a number of professional organisations, including the Chartered Institute of Ecology and Environmental Management, the International Geographic Union Commission on Coastal Systems, the Royal Geographical Society (with IBG), GeoconservationUK, and the North West Geodiversity Partnership.
+In addition, several members of the teaching staff have professional expertise in environmental management and consultancy, and are active in a number of professional and academic organisations, including the Chartered Institute of Ecology and Environmental Management, the International Geographic Union Commission on Coastal Systems and the Royal Geographical Society (with IBG).
 In addition, course tutors are closely involved with local and regional organisations concerned with ecology and environmental management.

-Paul Rooney, the Course Director is also the founder and Director of the internationally renowned ‘Sand Dune and Shingle Network’ which is based in the Department of Geography and Environmental Science at Liverpool Hope University.
+Rev. Paul Rooney, the Course Director, is also the founder and Director of the internationally renowned ‘Sand Dune and Shingle Network’ which is based in the School of Computer Science and Environment at Liverpool Hope University.

 We offer a number of scholarships and loans to help fund your postgraduate studies.
 Visit our scholarships pages for more details.